AnghelLeonard/Hibernate-SpringBoot/README.md

 **Description:** This application fetches data as `Page<entity>` via Spring Boot offset pagination.
 Use this only if the fetched data will be modified.
 Otherwise, fetch `Page<dto>` as [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPageDtoOffsetPagination).
 The `SELECT COUNT` triggered for counting the total number of records is a subquery of the main `SELECT`.
 Therefore, there will be a single database roundtrip instead of two (typically, there is one query needed for fetching the data and one for counting the total number of records).

-**Key points:**\
+**Key points:**
-     - write a repository that extends `PagingAndSortingRepository`\
+- write a repository that extends `PagingAndSortingRepository`
-     - in the entity, add an extra column for representing the total number of records and annotate it as `@Column(insertable = false, updatable = false)`\
+- in the entity, add an extra column for representing the total number of records and annotate it as `@Column(insertable = false, updatable = false)`
-     - fetch data via a native query (that includes counting) into a `List<entity>`, and a `Pageable`\
+- fetch data via a native query (that includes counting) into a `List<entity>`
 - use the fetched `List<entity>` and `Pageable` to create a `Page<entity>`

 -----------------------------------------------------------------------------------------------------------------------

 121. **[Offset Pagination - Trigger `SELECT COUNT` Subquery And Return `Page<projection>` That Maps Entities And The Total Number Of Records Via Projection](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPageEntityOffsetPaginationProjection)**

 **Description:** This application fetches data as `Page<projection>` via Spring Boot offset pagination.
 The projection maps the entity and the total number of records.
 This information is fetched in a single database rountrip because the `SELECT COUNT` triggered for counting the total number of records is a subquery of the main `SELECT`.
-Therefore, there will be a single database roundtrip instead of two (typically, there is one query needed for fetching the data and one for counting the total number of records).
-Use this approch only if the fetched data is not *read-only*.
-Otherwise, prefer `Page<dto>` as [here](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootPageDtoOffsetPagination).

-**Key points:**\
+**Key points:**
-     - define a Spring projection that maps the entity and the total number of records\
+- define a Spring projection that maps the entity and the total number of records
-     - write a repository that extends `PagingAndSortingRepository`\
+- write a repository that extends `PagingAndSortingRepository`
-     - fetch data via a JPQL query (that includes counting) into a `List<projection>`, and a `Pageable`\
+- fetch data via a JPQL query into a `List<projection>`
 - use the fetched `List<projection>` and `Pageable` to create a `Page<projection>`

 -----------------------------------------------------------------------------------------------------------------------